Current Region:

 Disclaimer: While every effort has been made to ensure that the information contained in this article is accurate, neither its authors nor The AVPA Ltd. accepts responsibility for any errors or omissions.
 The content of this article is for general information only, and is not intended to constitute or be relied upon as legal advice.

-Information is believed to be correct at the time of writing (October 2025)
+Information is believed to be correct as of (February 2026)

 Consumer Protection – Online Products and Services – Data of Children (Maryland Kids Code), SB571